 If you are coming to Paris and want to keep your eco-conscious values intact, I suggest you check out one or two of the green-certified hotels in Paris.
 This is a movement in its infancy, but kudos must go to Hôtel Gavarni for being one of the early adopters.
 In a spectacular location in the 16th, just around the corner from rue Passy and all of its shopping glory, sits Hôtel Gavarni on the street of the same name.
 In my humble opinion the lobby really needs to be redone, and it is indeed scheduled for a makeover.
 But today you can enjoy the fourth floor, which has been finished to reflect the company’s environmental concerns; in fact, the entire hotel has been eco-certified.
 They’ve gone much further than the little sign we see in so many hotels that asks us to hang up the towels if we don’t want them washed.
 There are no little plastic bottles of shampoo or conditioner; rather, you must use the pumps in the shower.
 The showers on the fourth floor (and soon in the rest of the building) clean, recycle and reuse the water, so you can sit under the nozzle for hours and use only a gallon or two!
 The decor has been updated to a much more modern, fun, lively look than that of the other floors.
 I can’t wait until the whole hotel is finished.
 The breakfast is completely organic, as are all the juices and drinks in the minibar.
 Do remind the the staff, though, that you need real espresso if you like your coffee strong.
 Somehow they think all Anglophones enjoy very weak café.
 For those keeping track, one other green hotel is Hôtel Fouquet’s Barrière on the boulevard George V, but oddly they don’t really target the green crowd.
 The decidedly more luxurious Fouquet’s is in a different price category, whereas Gavarni’s rates begin at just over 100 euros a night and go up to 300 for a suite.
 Plus, they have a special offer on now that sets the euro and dollar on equal footing—i.e., if your room is 200 euros a night, it will cost you $200.
 That’s a 30 percent savings, which means you’re going green to save green… Bonne idée.

 If money is no object and you demand excellent and attentive service, head to the newly opened the Shangri-La Hotel, also in the 16th.
 Painstakingly restored to its original splendor, this former hotel particulier was once home to Prince Roland Bonaparte, grandnephew of Napoleon.
 Traces of art deco and Art Nouveau as well as the classic style blend harmoniously with the grace of Pierre-Yves Rochon’s interior design.
 A swimming pool and spa just for hotel guests is opening this year, and there are many rooms in which to sit and sip tea, enjoy a glass of champagne or take a meal.
 There will be a Chinese restaurant opening in the summer (the Shang Palace), and the haute cuisine French resto L’Abeille, headed up by chef Philippe Labbé, has recently opened.
 The chandelier in La Bauhinia (the main dining room) was discovered during the renovation and is a dramatic thing of beauty.
 The room I was shown, at 600 euros a night, was comfortable and beautiful in an understated way.
 On the other end of the spectrum, the duplex suite with a million-dollar view of the Eiffel Tower is what dreams are made of.
 The cost for a night is a 5,000 euros.
 I actually found myself contemplating how that could be a good price.
 If you were traveling on business and entertained clients on the terrace with the view, surely you’d land some kind of huge deal.
-La tour is literally on your doorstep, and the terrace could seat 20 for dinner, so consider it next time all the stars align.
+La trip is literally on your doorstep, and the terrace could seat 20 for dinner, so consider it next time all the stars align.
 If Shangri-La is beyond your budget, why not take tea in the glorious La Bauhinia room?

 *The rates quoted are the best deals I could find.
 You’ll often pay more in high season.